red-gate/level-up-academy/networking/_labs/exercise5.md

 After two hops, you begin getting `Request timed out` responses.
 Eventually, after 30 hops, tracert exits.

 This shows the packet effectively getting lost.
 It has been passed through a few routers and we're no longer getting responses suggesting that the packet is just getting dropped.
-In some cases you may also get a `No route to host` response.
+In some cases, you may also get a `No route to host` response.

 #### Fixing it
 This is happening because there is no valid route to the destination network.
 You can add a new route to the Windows routing table manually using the command line.
 Open a command prompt (or PowerShell) as Administrator and use the `route` command to examine the current routing table: